alliecatowo/zmk-sofle/docs/docs/hardware-overview.md

 # Hardware Overview

-The ZMK Eyelash Sofle is a wireless split ergonomic keyboard featuring 58 keys, RGB underglow, OLED displays, and a rotary encoder.
+The ZMK AllieCat Sofle is a wireless split ergonomic keyboard featuring 58 keys, RGB underglow, OLED displays, and a rotary encoder.
 This document provides comprehensive information about the hardware components, specifications, and technical details.

 ## 🔧 Core Components